balajibalasubramaniam/mutationdocker/README.md

 RCT helicopter: https://www.mathworks.com/help/control/examples/multi-loop-control-of-a-helicopter.html

-  Three different MATLAB Simulink control system project files are present in the folloing folders (you have to make sure all the depedencies are properly configured in the `config.txt` file and available in your system). **To run these projects sepearately checkout the `make` commands inside these folders.
-Also, checkout the `compilerun.bash`, and `runsave.bash` scripts.**<br/>
+  Three different MATLAB&copy; Simulink control system project files are present in the following folders (you have to make sure all the dependencies are properly configured in the `config.txt` file and available in your system). **To run these projects separately, please read the `make` commands inside these folders.
+Also, read the `compilerun.bash`, and `runsave.bash` scripts.**<br/>
 b747cl_grt_rtw<br/>
 ccpi16a_grt_rtw<br/>
 rct_helico_grt_rtw